h0mbre/Learning-C/Assignment-26/README.md

 I'm going to tell you the syscalls we need to make in order to accomplish this and also try and drop some hints about potential sticking points.
 I won't be fully walking through this one like our previous excercise, but as always there will be a solution made available should you get stuck (`assignment26.c`).

-A good resource throughout this excercise will be the socket programming tutorial here: http://www.cs.rpi.edu/~moorthy/Courses/os98/Pgms/socket.html
+A good resource throughout this excercise will be the socket programming tutorial here: http://www.cs.rpi.edu/~moorthy/Courses/os98/Pgms/socket.html **Keep referencing this document for every single parameter, every single function.**

 ## Getting Started